-Having been trained as a chorister, and performing in a semi-pro band in his teens, Johns left school to begin an apprenticeship in 1959 at London’s IBC Studios as an engineer, and a number of artists Johns worked with would spearhead the British Invasion of the Sixties.
-These included the Rolling Stones, Procol Harum, Traffic and much of the early work by the Who —including “My Generation”— and the Kinks, including “You Really Got Me” and “All Day and All of the Night."
-He would work with the Rolling Stones across a span of 15 years, beginning with their earliest recording and continuing through virtually every session during that period, including 1967’s Their Satanic Majesties Request and 1968’s Beggar’s Banquet.
+Trained as a chorister, and a performer in a semi-pro band in his teens, Johns left school to begin an apprenticeship in 1959 at London’s IBC Studios as an engineer; a number of artists Johns worked with would spearhead the British Invasion of the Sixties.
+These included the Rolling Stones, Procol Harum, Traffic and much of the early work by the Who, including “My Generation,” and the Kinks, including “You Really Got Me” and “All Day and All of the Night."
+He would work with the Rolling Stones across a span of fifteen years, beginning with their earliest recording and continuing through virtually every session during that period, including 1967’s Their Satanic Majesties Request and 1968’s Beggar’s Banquet.

-He was at the board for almost all of the Small Faces’ output, including Ogden’s Nut Gone Flake, and he also worked with the band’s later incarnation as the Faces.
+He was at the board for almost all of the Small Faces’ output, including Ogden’s Nut Gone Flake (1968), and he also worked with the band’s later incarnation as the Faces.

 Johns worked on the first two Joe Cocker albums, and later the two-record live set, Mad Dogs and Englishmen, his first gold record, for Jerry Moss at A&M Records.